 Diamond Drill Program

-The initial seven hole diamond drill program, which totalled 1,674 metres, was designed to intersect mineralization in transition and fresh rock along the North-South trending TSZ, in addition to providing information to build a preliminary geologic model.
-All holes were drilled on surveyed 100 metre spaced sections towards 100o azimuth to intersect the shear zone at right angles.
+The initial seven hole diamond drill program depicted subsequently in Figure 3, totaling 1,674 meters, was designed to intersect mineralization in transition and fresh rock along the north-south trending TSZ, as well as to provide information to build a preliminary geologic model.
+All holes were drilled on surveyed 100 meter spaced sections towards 100 degree azimuth to intersect the shear zone at right angles.
 All holes intersected mineralization.
-When integrated with the RC and channel sample data, these holes define a mineralized zone (?MZ?), extending for over 400 metres strike length trending North-North/East, that remains open to the north and south (Figure 2).
-The maximum width of the MZ at surface is 90 metres (section 0100S).
-Mineralization was defined to a maximum depth of 140 metres (TOURD006, Section 0000).
-Significant mineralized intercepts from holes drilled across the TSZ are tabulated below in Table 3.
+When integrated with the RC and channel sample data, these holes define a mineralized zone (MZ), extending for over 400 meters strike length trending north-north/east, that remains open to the north and south (Figure 3).
+The maximum width of the MZ at surface is 90 meters (section 0100S).
+Mineralization was defined to a maximum depth of 140 meters (TOURD006, Section 0000).
+Significant mineralized intercepts from holes drilled across the TSZ are tabulated in the adjacent PDF named Touro Drill Program.

-Gold mineralization at Touro is hosted in sheared tonalities and diorites of Paleoproterozoic age.
+Gold mineralization at Touro is hosted in sheared tonalites and diorites of Paleoproterozoic age.
 The principal MZ trends North-North/East within the dextral brittle-ductile TSZ.
-Intensely altered tonalities constitute the dominant host unit for the wide zones of gold mineralization.
+Intensely altered tonalites constitute the dominant host unit for the wide zones of gold mineralization.
 Tonalite alteration consists of silicification, sericitization, carbonatization, sulfidation, and albitization, along with introduced tourmaline and intense bleaching.
 Pyrite is the dominant sulfide mineral and constitutes up to 3% of the rock mass.
 Several sub-parallel narrow mineralized zones also cut the diorite (see cross-sections).
 Gold is also directly associated with quartz veins and stockworks.
 Three distinct sets have been mapped to date.
-Luna recommenced drilling at Touro in January 2013 to identify additional mineralized structures and to generate data to support an initial resource estimate.
+Luna is working to identify additional mineralized structures and to generate data to support an initial resource estimate.